 Human Participant Involvement in Student-designed Invention, Prototype, Computer Application, Engineering/Design Projects & Product Testing

 Student-designed invention, prototype, computer application and engineering/design projects that involve testing of the invention by any human participant require attention to the potential risks to the individual(s) testing or trying out the invention/prototype.

-- A Risk Assessment Form 3 is recommended for all student- designed inventions, prototypes or consumer product projects that involve human testing.
+- A Risk Assessment Form 3 is required for all student-designed inventions, prototypes or consumer product projects that involve human testing.

 Exempt Studies (Do Not Require IRB Pre-approval or Human Participants Paperwork)